DylanIntec/DylanIntec.github.io/_posts/2020-09-03-AR-for-consulting.md

 MacOS can display .usdz and .reality files, the same as iOS with no AR capability.

-### Andriod
+### Android

-Suport for AR is a bit flaky on Andriod.
-This is generally due to devices not having the lastest version of Android.
+Support for AR is a bit flaky on Android.
+This is generally due to devices not having the latest version of Android.
 A list of phones that support GoogleAR viewer can be found [Here](https://developers.google.com/ar/discover/supported-devices).
-Andorid phones display the .glb file type which when opened will trigger the GoogleAR viewer.
+Android phones display the .glb file type which when opened will trigger the GoogleAR viewer.

 ### Windows

 Windows has support for .glb files built in through the 3D Viewer app.
 The 3D Viewer app will also show any animations in the .glb file.
-Windows Mixed Reality compadible harware is required to view in AR.
+Windows Mixed Reality compatible hardware is required to view in AR.

 # Uses for AR in Consulting
 Using any of the methods described above,
 ### 1. Design

-Reviewing sctructures can be much quicker and more intuative using VR rarther than using Navisworks or similar.
-No specilist viewing software is required and the models are easily shared.
+Reviewing structures can be much quicker and more intuitive using VR rather than using Navisworks or similar.
+No specialist viewing software is required and the models are easily shared.
 Models can be placed on the table in a meeting room for everyone to see, scale and move around.
 Different models can be overlapped to easily display the differences between versions.

 <model-viewer width="100%"
     src="/models/props.glb"